 A quiet month for me, cinematically speaking.
 In the end I didn’t watch any of the FICUNAM films I mentioned last month – Sol negro (only 45 minutes long, so mid-length rather than a feature) was part of a collection of films from FICCI (Cartagena International Film Festival).
 Festival Scope currently has a selection of (free to view) documentaries from Cinéma du réel (available until 16th April).
+UPDATE (June 2017): Sol negro has been added to the Doc Alliance platform.

 The only other thing I watched was a mini documentary series, Czech Film Avant-Garde (Libor Nemeškal, 2017) – subtitled and uploaded to YouTube by its writer/director.
 The individual episodes are each around 10 minutes.